Items filtered by date: April 2024

 Neuropathy

 Neuropathy can be a potentially serious condition, especially if it is left undiagnosed.
 If you have any concerns that you may be experiencing nerve loss in your feet, consult with one of our podiatrists from Mercer Ocean Podiatry.
-Our doctors will assess your condition and provide you with quality foot and ankle treatment for neuropathy.
+Our doctor will assess your condition and provide you with quality foot and ankle treatment for neuropathy.

 What Is Neuropathy?